-Fiscal year 2020 was a largely successful year for the Catoosa County Board of Education.
-While new and unforeseen challenges occurred with the emergence of the COVID-19, the School District as a whole continued to see strong graduation rates, all teaching positions were maintained to continue to combat increasing class sizes, and was able to offer a 3.00% pay raise to all classified employees and increase the local supplement of all certified employees by 5.00%.
-The School District also continued its emphasis on student and staff safety by investing early on in distance learning solutions and other tools to continue educating students at a high level.
-All of this was accomplished while keeping expenses lower than earned revenues.
-The School District was able to maintain its strong financial position after a high water mark was obtained in 2019.
+Fiscal year 2021 was a largely successful year for the Catoosa County Board of Education.
+While continued challenges occurred with the COVID-19 pandemic, the School District as a whole continued to see strong graduation rates and teaching positions were maintained to continue to combat increasing class sizes despite budget uncertainty.
+The School District also continued its emphasis on student and staff safety by investing in distance learning solutions, technology, and cleaning/safety equipment to continue educating students at a high level whether in person, in a hybrid manner, or virtually.
+Additionally, investments in pupil services and professional learning ramped up to combat learning loss and face the new challenges brought on by these unprecedented times.
+All of this was accomplished while keeping expenses lower than earned revenues largely due to a decrease in the initial QBE Austerity Reduction and ESSER funding.
+Regardless, the School District was able to maintain its strong financial position in 2021.
 However, several challenges remain in the near future.

 The rising cost of employee benefits continues to be a major expenditure for the School District.
-In fiscal year 2020, the School District spent approximately \$32.0 million on employee benefits alone.
-In addition, the required employer contribution rates for Teachers Retirement System of Georgia (TRS) increased from 20.90% to 21.14% in 2020.
-While the costs are temporarily peaking in 2020, with rates falling back down to 19.06% in 2021, they are projected to rise again to 19.81% in 2022.
-An economic decline caused by the COVID-19 pandemic has appeared to lead to an increase in 2022 and could force the school system to continue contributing at well over 20.00% in 2023 and beyond.
+In fiscal year 2021, the School District spent approximately \$34.0 million on employee benefits alone.
+The required employer contribution rates for Teachers Retirement System of Georgia (TRS) decreased from 21.14% to 19.06% in 2021.
+While the costs temporarily decreased in 2021, they will rise again to 19.81% in 2022.
+Continued economic uncertainty caused by the COVID-19 pandemic will likely lead to an increase in 2023 and could force the school system to once again start contributing at well over 20% in 2024 and beyond.